-No-one is allowed in the exam room apart from the examiner and candidate (unless previously discussed and approved by AMEB.)
+No-one (apart from an accompanist) is allowed in the exam room apart from the examiner and candidate (unless previously discussed and approved by AMEB.)

 Make sure you have enrolled for the correct exam: Grade Exam (3 pieces plus technical work, unseen tests and general musicianship questions) OR Performance Certificate (5 pieces only).

 Arrive at the venue at least 20 minutes before the exam time and tune your instrument.